acloonan/dc2-cluster-triaxiality/compile-triaxiality-data/lensed-ellipticity-TESTS/README.md

 As of now, I've been able to tentatively use GCRCatalogs, but I want to try to implement a method utilizing dask dataframes.

 **Aug.
-24**: Tests using dask dataframes went well, and now I'm working on applying them to all ~3900 redMaPPer BCGs.
+24**: Tests using dask dataframes went well, and now I'm writing a notebook applying that method to all ~3900 of them.
 I'd guess it will show up here on GitHub either tomorrow or Wednesday, as I'll be looking to ask about quantities within the HDF5 files.